Isogeny graphs with maximal real multiplication: Pairings on the real multiplication isogeny graph

-We relate some properties of the Tate pairing to the isomorphism class of the endomorphism ring of the Jacobian, by giving a similar result to the one of Ionica and Joux~\cite{IonJou2} for genus 1 isogeny graphs.
-More precisely, we show that the nondegeneracy of the Tate pairing restricted to the kernel of a $\fkl$-isogeny determines the direction of the isogeny in the graph, at least when $\nu_{\fkl}(\pi-\bar{\pi})$ is below some bound.
+We relate some properties of the Tate pairing to the isomorphism class of the endomorphism ring of the abelian variety, by giving a similar result to the one of~\cite{IonJou2} for genus-1 isogeny graphs.
+More precisely, we show that the nondegeneracy of the Tate pairing restricted to the kernel of an $\fkl$-isogeny determines the type of the isogeny in the graph, at least when $\nu_{\fkl}(\pi)$ is below some bound.
 This result is then exploited to efficiently navigate in isogeny graphs.